Hexworks/zircon/README.md

 > Read more about Animations in the [docs][animation-docs].

 Animations are supported out of the box.
-You can either create them programmatically, or statically using *Zircon's* own tileset format: `.zap` (Zircon Animation Package).
+You can either create them programmatically, or statically using *Zircon's* own animation format: `.zap` (Zircon Animation Package).
 More about that [here][animation-docs].

 ### Shape and box drawing